 Next, we are going to add the REACT_APP_CLIENT_HOST variable to both Vercel and Heroku.
 On Vercel, navigate to the project settings where you will see the option to modify the environment variables.

 We will then need to redeploy the app so the changes take effect.
 This can be done from the "deployments" tab like shown in the picture below:

 On Heroku, navigate to the project settings and add a new variable like we did in the beginning.
 Heroku automatically restarts the dyno after the variables are changed, so no need to manually restart it.

 And now we have a fully operational Chartbrew instance!

 Chartbrew has lots of integrations with different APIs and services.
 If it's the first time you are using Chartbrew, I recommend checking the full list of tutorials to find a guide for your data source.

-If you require any help to get started and/or want to chat with existing Chartbrew users, we have Discord server that is open to everyone.
+If you require any help to get started and/or want to chat with existing Chartbrew users, we have a Discord server that is open to everyone.
 Feel free to join below: